Jesse Hubbard (All My Children): Angie's illness and Lucy Hubbard

 Jesse received surprising news when Angie announced she was pregnant.
 Jesse was thrilled.
 His excitement was stifled when Angie explained she had contracted a viral infection in her eyes that caused blindness.
 She had not worn gloves while treating a patient, and had accidentally rubbed her eyes.
 The experimental medication to restore her vision would harm the baby, so Angie chose not to take it.
 Jesse struggled with Angie's choice, but in time he supported her decision.

 Jesse learned the gender of the baby by accident because of an amniocentesis appointment.
 Angie knew he was keeping a secret, so he shared that they were having a girl.
 Before the baby arrived, Jesse took Angie on a romantic outing to their first house, and they repeated their wedding vows.
 Angie went into labor, and Jesse had to deliver the baby.
 He called for help, but no medical units could reach them in time.

 Angie instructed Jesse until she passed out.
 The baby was stillborn.
 Jesse named the baby Ellie.
 Moments later, a police officer, Brot Monroe, arrived, but he did not arrive alone.
 A newborn baby girl had been abandoned in his squad car.
 When Angie regained consciousness, she heard the abandoned baby cry and assumed it was her daughter.
 Jesse could not bear to cause Angie pain, so he placed the abandoned baby in her arms.
 They named the baby Lucy.

 Jesse quietly grieved Ellie while he worried Angie or someone else would discover Lucy was not their child.
 Angie admitted she would like to be able to see her daughter, even if it meant turning to David Hayward for help in treating her blindness.
 Jesse blamed David for Angie's blindness because Angie had been trying to conserve resources that were in short supply at the hospital, such as gloves, due to David Hayward's cutbacks.
 David claimed he had new research that might restore Angie's vision.
 Jesse was reluctant to have Angie accept help from David, but he agreed to stand by her decision.

+Reception

+In 2024, Charlie Mason from Soaps She Knows placed Jesse and Angie at 14th and 13th place on his ranked list of Soaps' 40 Most Iconic Characters of All Time, writing, "Darnell Williams and Debbi Morgan not only gave us soaps' first Black supercouple, they gave us a couple that was so perfect, not even death could keep them apart for good".